World-class viticulture and wine science

 - Winemaker, assistant winemaker, manager in wine, brewing or food industries, research and development, or as a wine/viticulture educator.

-This degree programme provides a foundation for on-going learning:
+This degree programme provides a foundation for on-going learning at postgraduate level:

 - Graduate Diploma in Viticulture and Oenology